gitpruuu/veryjoh/README.md

 - 👋 Hi, I’m Johnatan Souza.
-- 👀 I’m interested in backend development and curious about data mining ...
+- 🐍 I'm current working with Odoo13 a Python Framework.
-- 🌱 I’m currently learning Django and Python3 best praticies...
+- 💰 Always searching great opportunities.
-- 📫 How to reach me : my email: jgs8115@gmail.com, justgotsolved@gmail.com and via cellphone: (11) 95591-6117.
+- 📫 How to reach me : my email: justgotsolved@gmail.com and via cellphone: (11) 93768-2515.

 <!---
 veryjoh/veryjoh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.